sdzzps/Z-Viewer/README.md

 ## Introduction
 Z Viewer is a metadata viewer for multi-media files [and more](https://exiftool.org/#supported).
 It is a free, open source, cross platform desktop application developed with C++ and Qt QML. <br>
 It is designed for content creators who want to check metadata of media files.
 For example, photographers may want to check exposure settings and codec of video footages as a reference for post-production.
 These metadata are encoded in the files, but different manufacturers have different formats, thus operating system file managers and editing software may not be able to display them. <br>
 Z Viewer provides a simple and modern graphic user interface, allowing users to leverage the power of [ExifTool](https://exiftool.org/) without dealing with the abstract of command-lines.
-It also provides thumbnails, keyword searching, drag-and-drop, and other features to make the workflow more intuitive and efficient.<br>
+It also provides thumbnails, keyword searching, drag-and-drop, and other features to make the workflow more intuitive and efficient.

 ## Features
 - Supports [a large amount of file formats](https://exiftool.org/#supported), including .JPG, .NEF, .MOV, .CR3, and most other camera footages.